 J. Farwell Sailing Co.
 Inc.

-You can find all waterfront dinning options here and all waterfront experience and adventure here.
+You can find all waterfront dining options here and all waterfront experience and adventure here.

-And Taste of Nova Scotia is partnering Tourism Nova Scotia to bring new interactive culinary programming to an updated Visitor Information Centre
+And Taste of Nova Scotia is partnering with Tourism Nova Scotia and Waterfront Development to bring interactive culinary programming to an updated Visitor Information Centre

 So when are you planning your trip to the waterfront?